Tax Contests Sample Clauses

 AutoNDA by SimpleDocs

-Tax Contests. (a) If any Taxing Authority asserts a Tax Claim, then the Party first receiving notice of such Tax Claim promptly shall provide written notice thereof to the other Parties; provided, however, that the failure of such Party to give such prompt notice shall not relieve the other Party of any of its obligations under this Article VIII, except to the extent that the other Party is actually prejudiced thereby.
-Such notice shall specify in reasonable detail the basis for such Tax Claim and shall include a copy of the relevant portion of any correspondence received from the Taxing Authority.
+Tax Contests. (a) If any taxing authority asserts a Tax Claim, then the Party to this Agreement first receiving notice of such Tax Claim promptly shall provide written notice thereof to the other Party or Parties to this Agreement; provided, however, that the failure of such Party to give such prompt notice shall not relieve the other Party of any of its obligations under this Article VII, except to the extent that the other Party is prejudiced by such failure.
+Such notice shall specify in reasonable detail the basis for such Tax Claim and shall include a copy of the relevant portion of any correspondence received from the taxing authority.

 Tax Contests.
 If either CWH (on behalf of the CWH Group) or SIR (on behalf of the SIR Group) becomes aware of any audit, pending or threatened assessment, official inquiry, examination or proceeding (“Tax Contests”) that could result in an official determination with respect to Taxes due or payable, the responsibility for any portion of which may rest with the other party, such party shall promptly so notify the other party in writing.
 The party bearing greater responsibility for the Taxes contested in a Tax Contest shall bear the costs (including attorneys’ and accountants’ fees, but excluding the contested Taxes) of such Tax Contest, and shall control and conduct such Tax Contest in a reasonable manner after consulting in good faith with the other party.
 The other party shall supply the party controlling the Tax Contest with such powers of attorney and assistance as may be reasonably requested.
 The responsibility for any additional liability for Taxes resulting from a Tax Contest shall be allocated and apportioned between the CWH Group and the SIR Group in accordance with Section 6.1.
 Except to the extent in conflict with the provisions of this Section 6, the provisions of Section 5.3 shall be applicable to Tax Contests.